Skyngexe/FDA-NDA-Dashboard/README.md

 # FDA-NDA-Dashboard
 ## The FDA-NDA-Dashboard is an interactive tool designed to present novel drug approval data from the FDA.
 This dashboard leverages data scraped by a separate repository, [FDA Novel Drugs Approvals Web Scraper](https://github.com/Skyngexe/fda_nda_scraper) which automically collects and stores the data in a MongoDB database .
-Click here to view the [Dashboard](https://fda-nda-dashboard-8wjw.onrender.com/)
+Click here to view the [Dashboard](https://fda-nda-dashboard-8wjw.onrender.com/) (Since the app is deployed with free tier service, it may take about 10 seconds to load the web app)
 ### Key Features:
 - Real-Time Data Visualization: The dashboard updates automatically with the latest drug approval data.
 - Interactive Charts: Built with Plotly Dash, the dashboard allows users to explore data through dynamic charts and graphs.